-To assist with implementation efforts of the Berkshire Flyer rail service, coordinating efforts with CSX and Amtrak, and to oversee a consultant hired with FFY funding to perform a rail corridor capacity analysis.
-The consultant will be selected by Amtrak with concurrence from CSX and MassDOT Rail and Transit.
-Continue with implementation of recommendations outlined in prior study efforts to ensure success of this new rail service and asist in coordination efforts to finalize a service agreement between MassDOT and Amtrak for this service.
+To assist with implementation efforts of the Berkshire Flyer rail service, coordinating efforts with CSX and Amtrak, and participating in a rail corridor capacity analysis.
+Continue with implementation of recommendations outlined in prior study efforts to ensure success of this new rail service and assist in coordination efforts to finalize a service agreement between MassDOT and Amtrak for this service.